 Here you can begin to add more pink color tone and draw the hibiscus petals darker.

-While coloring the petals (or leaves), always make the pencil strokes running parallel with the veins.
+While coloring the petals (or leaves), always make the pencil strokes run parallel with the veins.

 While putting more color on the petals, the initial vein lines may disappear, so it is good if you occasionally accentuate them.